CogitoNTNU/CogitoXInfor/readme.md

 # Cogito x Infor

+## Information about this project

+Coming soon...

 ## Prerequisite to run the project:

 - Node v20 or newer
 - Docker (desktop)
 - Python v3.10 or newer
+- Git LFS

 ## Run project: